tardate/LittleArduinoProjects/README.md

-# 204 Little Arduino and Electronics Projects
+# 205 Little Arduino and Electronics Projects
-> Latest addition:sparkles: [TemperatureLoggerTypeK](./playground/TemperatureLoggerTypeK) - simple high-temperature monitor using Type K (differential) and LM35 (cold-junction) sensors
+> Latest addition:sparkles: [TriacDimmer](./Electronics101/TriacDimmer) - investigate the operation of triacs and build the basic dimmaer circuit

 Just my collection of electronics projects, many involving an Arduino in one way or another.